What is Ripple?

 How to Buy XRP?

-Buying XRP is as easy as visiting the Kriptomat buy XRP page and choosing a method of payment.
+Buying XRP is as easy as visiting the Kriptomat buy Ripple page and choosing a method of payment.
 Kriptomat enables its users to buy XRP with MasterCard or Visa, SEPA transfer, Skrill, Neteller, or Sofort.

 How to Sell XRP?